Miami OT Markel Bell Scouting Report

 Image 3: OT Orlando Brown Jr (75) during the 2024 season with the Cincinnati Bengals

 With both being mountain-sized men, it is easy to see similarities between Orlando Brown Jr and Markel Bell.
-Despite being a limited athlete, Brown has been a good starter at OT due to his high-end technique, strength, and size.
-Although Brown was more technically as a draft prospect, Bell’s rapid growth and current technical refinement makes me believe he can develop into a player similar to Brown.
-Both Bell and Brown are not fits in many schemes due to their run game limitations due to their height and movement, but they can be quality starters in the right offense.
+Despite being a limited athlete, Brown has been a good starter at OT due to his strength, length, and size.
+Although Brown was more technically refined as a draft prospect, Bell’s rapid growth and current technical refinement makes me believe he can develop into a player similar to Brown.
+Both are not fits in many run schemes due to their poor leverage and limited movement, but Brown and Bell are players who can be quality starters in the right situation.

 Date Published: 10/20/2025